Apps

 1. Oral Presentations: Oral presentations allow students to verbally demonstrate their understanding of a mathematical concept.
 This form of assessment can be especially beneficial for students with Dyscalculia who may struggle with written tasks but can articulate their knowledge verbally.
 It allows them to explain their thought process and reasoning, providing a deeper insight into their understanding of mathematical concepts.

 2. Projects: Projects involve applying mathematical concepts to solve real-world problems or tasks.
 This might include designing a garden using geometric principles, or creating a budget plan using arithmetic.
-Projects allow students to demonstrate practical application of their mathematical skills, and can be particularly useful for students with Dyscalculia who may better understand mathematical concepts when they are contextualized in real-life situations.
+Projects allow students to demonstrate practical application of their mathematical skills, and can be particularly useful for students with Dyscalculia who may better understand mathematical concepts when they are contextualised in real-life situations.

 3. Portfolios: Portfolios provide a comprehensive view of a student's progress over time.
 They can include a range of work samples, like worksheets, quizzes, and written reflections.
 For students with Dyscalculia, portfolios can highlight growth and progress that may not be apparent in single assessments.
-They can also serve as a tool for self-reflection, enabling students to recognize their improvements and areas for further development.
+They can also serve as a tool for self-reflection, enabling students to recognise their improvements and areas for further development.

 4. Practical Applications: Practical applications involve using mathematical skills in everyday tasks, such as measuring ingredients for a recipe or calculating change.
 This form of assessment can be particularly beneficial for students with Dyscalculia, as it can demonstrate the relevance of mathematics in daily life and foster a deeper understanding of mathematical concepts.